dynatrace-wwse/enablement-codespaces-template/docs/4-content.md

 ### Deploying the Github pages.
 For this you'll need write access to the repo where the enablement is being hosted.
 There is a function loaded in the shell called `deployGhdocs`.
-Before calling it, be sure that you have commited your changes to origin/main.
+Before calling it, be sure that you have commited your changes to the branch you are working on.

+### Automatic deployment of the Github pages.
+There is a gitHub workflow that when a Pull Request is merged into main, automatically the changes in the `doc` folder and all the documentation as specified in MKdocs, will be automatically published into the github pages and is served from the branch `ghpages`.

+### Protection of the Main Branch
+The main branch is protected, no pushes can be done directly to the main branch.
+For adding features or changes to a repo first create a branch, something like `rfe/feature1` or `fix/docs` so from the naming users can understand what the change is about.
+Then create a Pull Request.
+When a Pull Request is created, integration tests will run.
+If the test run succesfully, then the merge can be done.
+We recommend to delete the branch after is merged so we keep the repo as clean as possible.

 ## Adding apps and instantiating apps in CS
 The architecture is done in a way that will help us troubleshoot issues faster and has a good separation of concerns.
 All the logic is found in the `functions.sh` file.
 So the best is to add the deployment of the app in there and then reference it in the `postCreate.sh` or `postStart.sh` file.